Beshario/DRL-Robotics-Arm/README.md

 The plugins which hook the learning into the simulation are located in the `gazebo/` directory of the repo.
 The RL agent and the reward functions are to be defined in [`ArmPlugin.cpp`](gazebo/ArmPlugin.cpp).

-a video of the resultant can be viewed here: